abhishektiwari/jwtforge/README.md

 # JWTForge

 A lightweight JWT token vending service for testing purposes, deployed on Cloudflare Workers.
 Generate JWT tokens with standard OIDC/OAuth2 and custom claims for your development and testing needs.
-Use it for **fuzzing**, **end-to-end**, **penetration testing** of OIDC/OAuth2 application and services.
+Use it for fuzzing, end-to-end, penetration testing of OIDC/OAuth2 application and services.
 Dig deeper by testing for unexpected values and claims to identify unexpected applications and service behaviours.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/abhishektiwari/jwtforge)